 I was a loner.
 And a cynic.
 I pored over philosophy books on Friday nights with a box of wine.
 The little time I did spend with other people ended in debates over the state of humanity, which I believed was doomed.
 I went to class.
 I wrote my papers.
 I passed by on the conveyor belt largely unnoticed.
-I listened to music, blasting, in my $390/ month apartment in the slums of Worcester, MA.
-I would go hiking and camping whenever my meager funds allowed me to.
-Every relationship I was ever a part of served only to further amplify my loneliness.
-I could not find a solid rock to stand on anywhere, so I set my sights on a peak unseen and began to climb.
-But on top of cliffs is not where we are meant to dwell.
+I listened to music, blasting, in my apartment in the slums of Worcester, Massachusetts.
+I would go hiking and camping whenever my meager funds allowed me.
+I prided myself in being a headstrong woman, rejecting all the societal norms that tried to confine me.